-- q. other science courses with content and/or rigor equal to or above Biology I; - 4.
-Social Studies 3 units or sets of competencies to consist of 1 unit or set of competencies of United States History, 1/2 to 1 unit or set of competencies of United States Government, 1/2 unit or set of competencies of Oklahoma History, and 1/2 to 1 unit or set of competencies which may include, but are not limited to, the following courses: - a.
-World History, - b.
+- 4. Social Studies 3 units or sets of competencies to consist of 1 unit or set of competencies of United States History, 1/2 to 1 unit or set of competencies of United States Government, 1/2 unit or set of competencies of Oklahoma History, and 1/2 to 1 unit or set of competencies which may include, but are not limited to, the following courses:

+- a.
+World History,

+- b.
 Geography,

 - c.
+Economics,

-Economics, - d.
-Anthropology, or - e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History; - 5.
-Arts 1 unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and - 6.
-Computer Education or World Language 1 unit or set of competencies of computer technology, whether taught at a high school or a technology center school including computer programming, hardware, and business computer applications, such as word processing, databases, spreadsheets, and graphics, excluding
+- d.
+Anthropology, or

+- e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History;

+- 5. Arts 1 unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and
-1 keyboarding or typing courses, or 1 unit or set of competencies of 2 world or non-English language.

-- D. Beginning with students entering the eighth grade in the school accredited by the State Board of Education with a standard diploma, students shall complete a minimum of the following twenty three (23) curriculum units or sets of competencies at the secondary level: - 1.
+- 6. Computer Education or World Language 1 unit or set of competencies of computer technology, whether taught at a high school or a technology center school including computer programming, hardware, and business computer applications, such as word processing, databases, spreadsheets, and graphics, excluding keyboarding or typing courses, or 1 unit or set of competencies of world or non-English language. - D. Beginning with the 2024-2025 school year, students whose parent or legal guardian approve modification of the existing graduation track as outlined in subsections B and C of this section, subject to school approval, may complete a minimum of twenty-three (23) curriculum units or sets of competencies at the secondary level as listed below; and provided for in this subsection.
+Beginning with students entering the eighth grade in the 2025-2026 school year, in order to graduate from a public high school accredited by the State Board of Education with a standard diploma, students shall complete a minimum of the following twenty-three (23) curriculum units or sets of competencies at the secondary level: - 1.
 Four units or sets of competencies of English to include Grammar, Composition, Literature, or any English course; - 2.
 Four units or sets of competencies of mathematics, two of which shall be Algebra I and either Algebra II or Geometry.
-The other two units may include Algebra II, Geometry, Trigonometry, Math Analysis, Calculus, Statistics, computer science, college courses approved for dual credit, an approved full-time postsecondary career and technology program, or locally approved math based application course, or any mathematics course with content and/or rigor above Algebra I; - 3.
-Three units or sets of competencies of laboratory science approved for college admission requirements including one unit or set of competencies of life science meeting the standards for Biology I; one unit or set of competencies of physical science meeting the standards for Physical Science, Chemistry, or Physics; and one unit or set of competencies from the domains of physical science, life science, or earth and space science, or approved fulltime postsecondary career and technology program or locally approved science based application course such that the content and/or rigor is above Biology I or Physical Science;
+The other two units may include Algebra II, Geometry, Trigonometry, Math Analysis, Calculus, Statistics, Math of Finance, Computer Science,

+- college courses approved for dual credit, an approved full-time postsecondary career and technology program, or locally approved math based application course, or any mathematics course with content and/or rigor above Algebra I; - 5 Three units or sets of competencies of laboratory science approved for college admission requirements including one unit or 6 set of competencies of life science meeting the standards for 7 Biology I; one unit or set of competencies of physical science 9 meeting the standards for Physical Science, Chemistry, or Physics; 10 and one unit or set of competencies from the domains of physical science, life science, Computer Science, or earth and space science, 11 12 or approved full-time postsecondary career and technology program or locally approved science based application course, or any science 13 course with content and/or rigor above Biology I or Physical 14 Science: 15 - 4.
+Three units or sets of competencies of history and citizenship skills including one unit of American History, 1/2 unit of Oklahoma History, 1/2 unit of United States Government, and one unit from the subjects of History, Government, Geography, Economics, Civics, or non-Western culture; - 5.
+Six pathway units or sets of competencies approved at the discretion of the school district board of education which align with each student's Individual Career and Academic Plan (ICAP) and may include, but are not limited to, any additional units or sets of